RevenueCat-Samples/stripe-no-website-example/readme.md

+This sample assumes some previous knowledge about the RevenueCat platform.
+If you're looking for official [iOS](https://github.com/RevenueCat/purchases-ios), [Android](https://github.com/RevenueCat/purchases-android), [Flutter](https://github.com/RevenueCat/purchases-flutter), and other SDK's + sample apps for RevenueCat, head over to the [RevenueCat](https://github.com/RevenueCat) GitHub page.

 # Stripe + RevenueCat No Website Example

 RevenueCat supports web payments through Stripe.
 This allows you to let users subscribe on your own website, and automatically unlock access to the same subscription content through the Purchases SDK.